Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 If, for whatever reason, you don’t want to create new profiles on social sites for your new site or blog, you can alternatively just add the new site’s link to your existing profiles to increase the crawl rate.

 Another simple way to get links to your new site or blog are through your own social status updates.

-Of course, these links will be nofollow, but they’ll still count for indexing alert purposes, since we know that Google and Bing, at least, are tracking social signals.
+Of course, these links will be nofollow, but they’ll still count for indexing alert purposes, since we know that Google and Bing, at least, are tracking social signals from web pages.